komiyaa/komiyaa/README.md

-I like to code, especially calculating things.
+Nothing to read here for now.